rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

-## Ageing Analysis Pattern Guide: A quick start template
+## Ageing Analysis Guide: A quick start template

 ### Overview

-Ageing analysis is a process of Identifying active and inactive folders in an Application from Gen1 Data Lake using directory details such as recent child modification date and size.
-The purpose of this document is to provide a manual in the form of step by step guide for the ageing analysis which can be done before the actual data migration starts.
+The inventory aging analysis determines the storage duration of an item.
+That is, for how long a given item quantity is in storage.
+The main purpose is to find out which items stay in inventory for a long time or are perhaps becoming obsolete.
+This also identifies the active and inactive folders in the applications from Gen1 Data Lake using directory details such as recent child modification date and size.
+The purpose of this document is to provide a manual in the form of step by step guide for the ageing analysis which can be done before the actual data migration starts during the **Assessment phase**.
 As such it provides the directions, references, sample code examples of the PowerShell functions and python code snippets been used.

 This guide covers the following tasks:
 * Inventory collection of application folders
 * An insight to ageing analysis using inventory list
 * Creation of ageing analysis to single pivot sheet using python snippet

-Considerations for using the ageing analysis approach
+Considerations for using the ageing analysis approach:

   ✔️ Planning Cutover from Gen1 to Gen2 for all workloads at the same time.